A dynamical system for prioritizing and coordinating motivations: Introduction

 Vector field methods provide a natural way to encode the sensorimotor activity required to perform navigation tasks in dynamical systems language.
 When the vector field arises as the gradient of a well-chosen function, such as a navigation function \cite{ER-DEK:92}, the system dynamics readily admit performance guarantees, such as proofs of convergence to the desired state while avoiding obstructions along the way.
 Furthermore, such vector field methods naturally map to control inputs for mechanical systems described by Lagrangian dynamics \cite{DEK:89} and can be composed via linear combination or more intricate sequential \cite{RRB-AAR-DEK:99} and parallel \cite{AD-DEK:15} operations.
-There have been exciting recent advances in logical approaches to dynamical task composition \cite{HKG-GEF-GJP:09}, but they introduce hybrid (even-based) transitions and require derived logical representation of the underlying dynamics.
-Instead, we seek an intrinsically dynamical systems approach to the composition and prioritization of potentially competing tasks that interprets the coefficients of their representative fields' linear combinations as a kind of motivational state to be continuously adjusted in real time in a way that is flexible and robust to perturbations.